As DowDupont prepared to spin its material science division (Dow), KPMG helped transform the division's HR systems worldwide.

 In early 2017, Dow set about to provide a state-of-the-art customer experience in the most effective way possible: by enabling a best-in-class employee experience.
 Dow sought to shift the way it worked by redesigning the way it delivered value through human resources (HR).
 Coming from a highly customized, on-premise PeopleSoft environment, Dow wanted to move its worldwide HR systems to the cloud.
 The transformation would have a wide impact, changing every single HR process that touches employees.

-Upon completion of the program, Dow will have a single, cloud-based global HR platform featuring the same processes and performance metrics for all 37,000 employees in 63 countries.
+Upon completion of the program, Dow now has a single, cloud-based global HR platform featuring the same processes and performance metrics for all 37,000 employees in 63 countries.
 The new platform:

-KPMG’s work with Dow began in 2013 with a successful global HR analytics project where we built strong ties and established relationships with key HR and IT decision makers.
-As a result, Dow executives turned to KPMG for help in assessing HR software needs and determining what to expect once processes were moved to the cloud.
-Acting as a trusted advisor, we worked alongside Dow throughout its eight-month vendor selection and evaluation process, setting up a series of impartial informational sessions on the capabilities of each cloud vendor and how they aligned to Dow’s needs and expectations.
+KPMG was granted the opportunity to work with Dow in helping them assess their HR software needs and determine what to expect once their HR processes were moved to the cloud.
+We worked together with Dow to help them set up a series of impartial informational sessions on the capabilities of each cloud vendor and how they aligned to Dow’s needs and expectations.

-Ultimately KPMG was chosen in December 2016 to support Dow’s HR transformation program, called HR NextGen.
+In December 2016, Dow and KPMG continued to work together on the company's HR transformation program, called HR NextGen.
 Workday was selected for its cloud platform.

-KPMG is providing support for Workday’s HR cloud solution, ServiceNow’s HR case management, and IBM Watson’s intuition to rapidly translate Workday information into multiple languages for Dow’s global employee base.
-KPMG is also one of only a few Workday partners to implement a new product called Prism Analytics for HR, while Workday is co-developing a customized employee portal with Dow.
+KPMG provided support for Workday’s HR cloud solution, ServiceNow’s HR case management, and IBM Watson’s intuition to rapidly translate Workday information into multiple languages for Dow’s global employee base.

-KPMG’s Powered Enterprise solution for HR is proving especially valuable for this massive transformation.
-The pre-configured solution accelerates Workday implementation, reduces risk, and delivers certainty of outcomes for faster ROI.
+KPMG’s Powered Enterprise solution for HR proved to be especially valuable for this massive transformation.
+The pre-configured solution accelerated the Workday implementation, reduced risk, and delivered certainty of outcomes for faster ROI.
 Powered HR contains a repository of continuously updated and integrated tools, operating models and business process designs based on our deep business and technology experience and leading practices in back-office transformation.

 While technology innovation is often viewed as the lever giving the most immediate results, true transformation focuses on the effects to business strategy and processes.